venusjs/venusjs.github.com/_posts/tutorials/2012-10-15-creating-custom-components.md

 layout    : post
-title     : Creating Custom Components category  : tutorials tags      : [intro, styleguide, components, extend, ] summary   : In this guide, we'll cover how components work and introduce you to creating your own reusable components. description : SUMMARY author    : eoneill
+title     : Creating Custom Components category  : tutorials tags      : [intro, styleguide, components, extend] summary   : In this guide, we'll cover how components work and introduce you to creating your own reusable components. description : SUMMARY author    : eoneill